 During each of the three years we have participated in this event, we have seen how influential STEM can be.
 By demonstrating our robot, networking with other participants, and learning from each other, we are reminded of how STEM and FIRST can change the community.

 From our first year as a team, we have been fortunate enough to be invited to show our work with FIRST to young students.
 Seeing how STEM and FIRST encourage these children to explore and learn, we are reminded of the importance of sharing this experience with elementary students.
 We continue to seek more opportunities like these.

 STEM Education Month

-Our team takes STEM (Science, Technology, Engineering, and Math) Education very seriously as it is incorporated into every part of a robotics team.
+Our team takes STEM Education very seriously as it is incorporated into every part of a robotics team.
 Thus, we have worked valiantly in our town of Cary to gain support from the community.
-After going to St. Louis for the FIRST World Championship we were awarded in recognition of our teams accomplishments.
+After going to St. Louis for the FIRST World Championship we were awarded in recognition of our team’s accomplishments.
 This proclamation sparked a flourishing relationship with our town.
-When it was realized the lacking STEM Education standards in our home state, team 5190 brought it on themselves to do something about it.
-We saw a great opportunity to use our newfound relationship with our town, Cary.
-The team then did research and sold the good cause of bringing attention to our state’s lacking STEM standards.
-The town of Cary then used our research and used our drive to make September STEM Education Month in the town of Cary!
-Located below is a copy of the proclamation making September STEM Education Month.
-It’s a good read if you want to know more about STEM in North Carolina.
+When it was realized how much our home state was lacking STEM Education standards, team 5190 brought it upon themselves to do something about it.
+After doing some research, we used our newfound relationship with our town to bring attention to our state’s lacking STEM standards.
+The town of Cary then used our research and our drive to dedicate September as STEM Education Month in the town!